mlivneh/fireclass-v1/fireClass-documentation/updated_specs.md

 #### **The "Before" Scenario (Without fireClass):**
 The teacher shows a slide and asks, "How do you think a computer knows this is Homer?"
 The discussion is verbal, and engagement is hard to track.

-#### **The "After" Scenario (With fireClass):**
+#### **The "After" Scenario (With fireClass v4.1):**
-1.  **Launch from PowerPoint:** The teacher reaches the relevant slide and clicks a pre-set button.
-The fireClass Dashboard opens seamlessly.
+1. **Secure Authentication:** Teacher signs in with Google/Microsoft account
+2. **Personal Profile Loading:** System recognizes returning teacher and loads their personalized dashboard
+3. **Room Creation:** System creates room associated with teacher's authenticated UID
-2.  **Send Interactive Content:** From the dashboard, the teacher selects the "AI Model Training" app (defined in `config.json`) and sends it to all students.
+4. **Personal Content Selection:** From the dashboard, the teacher selects "AI Model Training" from their personal content library
+5. **AI Context Application:** Teacher applies a custom "Face Recognition Learning" AI prompt to focus student interactions
-3.  **Active, Measurable Learning:**
+6. **Active, Measurable Learning:**
     * **Training Phase:** Students are prompted to measure key geometric ratios on a base image of Homer.
     * **Testing Phase:** They test their "trained" model on other images of Homer with different expressions and angles.
     * **Analysis:** A results table shows them a similarity score for each test image, demonstrating why the AI succeeds or fails.
-4.  **Real-time Teacher Insights:** The teacher's dashboard shows each student's results and allows for private chat.
+7. **Real-time Teacher Insights:** The teacher's dashboard shows each student's results and allows for private chat with contextual AI assistance.
-5.  **Data-Driven Discussion:** The teacher pauses the activity and says, "I see many of you found the AI failed when Homer was surprised.
+8. **Data-Driven Discussion:** The teacher pauses the activity and says, "I see many of you found the AI failed when Homer was surprised.
 Let's discuss why a change in expression breaks a measurement-based model."
+9. **Persistent Analytics:** All lesson data is saved to the teacher's authenticated profile for future analysis and improvement.

-The platform didn't just show a game; it created a hands-on lab for understanding AI, all launched from the teacher's original presentation.
+The platform didn't just show a game; it created a hands-on lab for understanding AI, all launched from the teacher's original presentation with full authentication security and personalized content management.

 ---